 Doyle Seminars are small (15 students maximum) upper-level classes that foster deepened student learning about diversity and difference through research and dialogue.
 The seminars provide curricular resources that enrich faculty-student research collaboration and support dialogue between students, faculty, other scholars, and policy experts.
 Students complete a sustained research project to develop their research, analytic, and writing skills.
 Doyle Seminar faculty structure classroom opportunities to critically engage complex problems and dialogue with others in a free and candid exchange of ideas from a variety of perspectives.

-Eligible seminars address questions of national, social, cultural, religious, moral, and other forms of difference.
-Faculty receive activity funds for their course, implement a rigorous research paper requirement, and arrange for one or more guest experts to provide feedback on student research.
-A final report documents the research projects completed by each student.
+The Doyle Seminars focus on a range of topics that address questions of national, social, cultural, religious, moral, and other forms of difference.
 Previous seminars have addressed topics ranging from globalization and foreign policy to same-sex marriage and interfaith dialogue.